Last Updated on June 2, 2023

 Head down the Blue Ridge Parkway, and you’ll find a prime picnic spot at milepost 431.0—in fact, the highest picnic table on the Parkway!
 The Haywood-Jackson Overlook is located along the ridgeline that forms the natural border between Haywood County on the far side and Jackson County on the near side.
 The self-guided trail from this overlook leads to the peak of Richland Balsam.

-The nearby Richland Balsam Overlook (milepost 431.4, elevation 6,053 feet) is the highest point along the Parkway.
+Just up the road, Richland Balsam Overlook (milepost 431.4, elevation 6,053 feet) is the highest point along the Parkway.
 This stopping point overlooks the southern Appalachian Mountains, with views of the Cowees, Nantahalas, and Plott Balsams.
 From the overlook, a self-guided trail walks you through the remains of a spruce-fir forest.

 Vance Street Park